South America’s second-largest forest is also burning

 Weekend cookouts and luxury leather

-In those places, Paraguayan charcoal is often labeled it as “natural” or “environmentally certified“, suggesting that they are sustainable.
+In those places, Paraguayan charcoal is often labeled it as “natural” or “environmentally certified,” suggesting that they are sustainable.

 Paraguayan charcoal may be a “natural” product, but it’s hardly environmentally friendly.
 That’s because making and selling charcoal from recently cut trees—trees that previously went to waste—makes deforestation more profitable.